YassouSr/searticle-articles-recommendation-system/README.md

 **Notes :**

-- You can download the first dataset from [here](https://github.com/SJ-palpa/curation_projet).
+- You can download the first dataset from [here](https://mega.nz/folder/KUg1gRJS#EJSCyIQWCthBZNGh0K_-sw).
-- You can download Aminer dataset from [here](https://www.kaggle.com/datasets/kmader/aminer-academic-citation-dataset).
+- You can download Aminer dataset from [here](https://mega.nz/folder/LJ4RHAqL#lKtwKPSrXqoFh4qO45O1iw).
-- I have applied pre-processing techniques on both datasets before using them for algorithm, then I have load them to PostgreSQL so it can be easy to query and index the data on the website.
+- The data in the links above is data after pre-processing, but you can find its original source in the References section.

 ## Binary data

 The algorithm needs deep learning model data to restore the model and run the algorithm.
 These data contains neural network parameters, including weights and biases.

-You can download binary data for model of first dataset from [here](https://www.kaggle.com/code/yassou432/random-data-for-recommendation-part-3/data).
+You can download binary data for model of first dataset from [here](https://mega.nz/folder/WMYXHAwD#9NQDU2O9vuFj3VjGxh6NKw).
 You need only two binary files ```glove_w2v_embeddings.pkl``` and ```glove_knn_model.pkl```.

-and the binary data for model of second dataset from [here].
+and the binary data for model of second dataset from [here](https://mega.nz/folder/vNpR0TxJ#fmtDxz-EtFmzYO0zJZ01nA).

 **Important :** Without binary files, the algorithm cannot be executed, and they must be located inside the folder ```app/bin```.